xi-virus/ProjectAirSim/docs/sensors/camera_streaming.md

     When launching the Signalling Web Server, you should see the public IP detected in the script's print out instead of the default 127.0.0.1 local IP.

 3. Connect a web browser to the public IP address of the sim server and if everything is configured correctly, you should see the stream view player web page that is hosted by the Signalling Web Server.

-For additional reference specifically about setting up Azure VMs to work with Pixel Streaming, see [Unreal Pixel Streaming in Azure](https://docs.microsoft.com/en-us/gaming/azure/reference-architectures/unreal-pixel-streaming-in-azure) for more details.

 ---